(520 ILCS 5/3.3)

 tagged with metal tags or inscribed in lettering giving the name and

-address of the owner, and absence of such mark or tag shall be prima
+address of the owner or the customer identification number issued by the Department, and absence of such mark or tag shall be prima

 facie evidence that such trap or traps are illegally used and the trap